facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/getting_started.rst

       $ conda install -y -c pytorch -c tensorcomp tensor_comprehensions

-Now, you are ready to start using Tensor Comprehensions with PyTorch.
+You are now ready to start using Tensor Comprehensions with PyTorch.
 As an example, let's see a simple example of writing :code:`matmul` layer with TC in PyTorch.

 Example